plblum/jivs/docs/Configuring.md

 const vhm = new ValueHostsManager(config);   // 'vhm' will be used to handle validation
 ```

-## ModelRulesBase: Defining rules for a model
+## ValueHostRulesBase: Defining rules to configure a ValueHost

+### Starting with a model from Business Logic
 Suppose your app edits this model:

 ```ts